YangChen-analyst/lendingclub-default-risk/lending-club-bi-project/README.md

 > **Which borrower segments are high risk, and how can we reduce loan default rates?**

+## 📌 Business Problem Statement

+> **The goal is to identify which borrower segments are at higher risk of loan default using Lending Club data.
+This will be measured by comparing default rates across variables like income range, credit grade, loan purpose, and term.
+By analyzing these trends, we aim to recommend actionable strategies—such as stricter approval criteria for high-risk segments—to reduce default rates.
+This analysis supports data-driven decision-making to improve loan portfolio performance.**
 ---

 ## 🎯 Project Objectives